ouya/docs/ouya-everywhere.md

 ## Device Identification

 While most games will work smoothly across all different devices, sometimes it may be necessary to specifically identify what hardware the game is running on.
-The simplest way to tell if the game is running on an `Cortex TV` supported device is:
+The simplest way to tell if the game is running on an `Cortex` supported device is:

 ```java
     public boolean isRunningOnOUYASupportedHardware();